What happens if I don’t water my lawn?

-Misconceptions: It’s true, cool season turfgrasses like Kentucky Bluegrass, Perennial Ryegrasses, and Tall Fescues can tolerate a period of drought in the summer.
+Cool season turfgrasses like Kentucky Bluegrass, Perennial Ryegrasses, and Tall Fescues can tolerate a period of drought in the summer.
 Grass blades turn brown as they lose available moisture.
-If the drought doesn’t last much longer than 3-4 weeks, most of these areas can re-grow new green blades when wet conditions return.
-However, if lawns don’t get 2″ of water each week for longer than 4 weeks, permanent damage can occur to grass plants.
-Root systems can be damaged to the point where grass blades will not only stay brown, but these areas will be thin or completely dead.
+If the drought doesn’t last beyond 3-4 weeks, most of these areas can re-grow new, green blades when wet conditions return.
+However, if lawns don’t get 2″ of water weekly for 4 weeks consecutively, permanent damage can occur.
+Root systems can be damaged to the point where grass blades will not only stay brown, but will be thin or completely dead.
 Combine that with a turf disease problem or insect damage, and you will need to have lawn seeding in the fall, starting from scratch.

 People also have a misconception that they will need to water their lawn every day.
 This is not so.
 In fact, 2-3 deep watering sessions per week are much better than short watering each day.
 This will keep soil moist deeper, causing grass roots to grow deeper into the soil.
-If spring brings abundant rainfall, irrigation won’t need to be used until sometime late in spring or early summer, throughout the summer, and then can be turned off in the fall.
-The point is just to keep the lawn alive throughout the summer.
+If Spring brings abundant rainfall, irrigation won’t need to be used until sometime late in Spring or early Summer.
+Continue to run it throughout the Summer, and then turn it off in the Fall.
+The point is just to keep the lawn alive throughout the Summer.

 We often tell people that are facing drought damage on their lawn, “You’re going to pay one way or another, either in your water bill, or for re-seeding in the fall.”
 The nice thing is that if you pay for the water bill, you won’t have a brand new lawn to start over with in the fall, that is going to need watered more anyway to keep it alive for its first year of life.